prescience-data/dark-knowledge/README.md

 - 2019 - Even Turing Should Sometimes Not Be Able To Tell - Mimicking Humanoid Usage Behavior for Exploratory Studies of Online Services
 - 2019 - Browser Fingerprinting - A Survey
 - 2019 - Analyzing and Improving the Image Quality of StyleGAN
+- 2019 - After You, Please - Browser Extensions Order Attacks and Countermeasures
 - 2018 - Who Left Open the Cookie Jar - A Comprehensive Evaluation of Third-Party Cookie Policies
 - 2018 - Who Changed my Browser Settings
 - 2018 - Rendered Insecure - GPU Side Channel Attacks are Practical